mbuze/PyAPD/README.md

 ## Citing this work

-If you use `PyAPD` for academic research, you may cite the paper to which our library is tied to:
+If you use `PyAPD` for academic research, you may cite the paper to which our library is tied as follows.
 ```
 BIBTEX ENTRY TO BE ADDED HERE SOON
 ```